cerpus/Edlib/README.md

 * Easy integration with third-party APIs including audio, video and image APIs.
 * The ability to create quizzes and game-based learning activities quickly and easily from the integrated question bank.
 * [Learning Tools Interoperability (LTI)](https://www.imsglobal.org/activity/learning-tools-interoperability) version 1.0/1.2 provider and consumer support (with limited support for for version 2.0)
 * Resource versioning.
 * Language support.

 ### Features in Development

-* The *Doku* content type which allows for the bundling of multiple resources into a collection of resources and/or the further contextualisation of H5P-based resources with supplementary content &mdash;or instructions&mdash; effectively converting an interactive resource into a fully-fledged **learning** resource.
+* The &quot;Doku&quot; content type which allows for the bundling of multiple resources into a collection of resources and/or the further contextualisation of H5P-based resources with supplementary content &mdash;or instructions&mdash; effectively converting an interactive resource into a fully-fledged **learning** resource.
 * The ability to include a recommendation engine to surface relevant content for course and game creators (currently in closed-beta).

 ## Installation